jpablobr/ttycoke/README.md

 stdout stream, so its capable of much more!

 ## <a name="Configuration"></a>Configuration
-The following rake task will copy the `ttycoke/config/config.yaml` file to your `$HOME` directory as `.ttycokerc`.
+The following rake task will copy the `ttycoke/config/config.yaml` and `ttycoke/config/.ttycoke.d` directory to your `$HOME` as `.ttycokerc` and `.ttycoke.d` respectively.

     $ rake setup

-This file contains the regular expression rules and it's also where you'll be adding yours!
+These files contain the programs rules and is also where you'll be adding yours.

 ## <a name="How-it-works"></a>How it works